5 Doll’s House Magazines Every Miniaturist Should Know About

 I quite like seeing what’s trending in the US as far as miniatures go, and I enjoy the articles looking at vintage dolls and brands that didn’t become popular in the UK.

-All four of these magazines actually incorporate content from all over the world, so no matter which one you choose, you’ll get a global showcase of miniaturists.
+These magazines actually incorporate content from all over the world, so no matter which one you choose, you’ll get a global showcase of miniaturists.

 Choosing a Miniature Magazine